-The City of Salisbury will operate on a limited schedule in observance of Memorial Day, Monday, May 27.
+The City of Salisbury will operate on a limiuted schedule for the Memorial Day holiday, Monday, May 31.

-The Salisbury Community Appearance Commission and Salisbury Housing Advocacy Commission will be accepting BlockWork applications from Salisbury city neighborhoods beginning now through Friday, June 14.
-The 2019 BlockWork event has been set for Saturday, October 26, on, “National Make a Difference Day.”
+The Salisbury Community Appearance Commission and Salisbury Housing Advocacy Commission are now accepting BlockWork applications from Salisbury city neighborhoods through Friday, June 11.
+The 2021 BlockWork event has been set for Saturday, October 23, on, “National Make a Difference Day.”